Battle of Austerlitz: Background

 Europe had been in turmoil since the start of the French Revolutionary Wars in 1792.
-In 1797, after five years of war, the French Republic subdued the First Coalition, an alliance of Austria, Prussia, Great Britain, Spain, and various Italian states.
+In 1797, after five years of war, the French Republic broke up the First Coalition, an alliance of Austria, Prussia, Great Britain, Spain, and various Italian states.
 A Second Coalition, led by Britain, Austria and Russia, and including the Ottoman Empire, Portugal and the Kingdom of Naples, was formed in 1798, but by 1801, this too had been defeated, leaving the British the only opponent of the new French Consulate.
 In March 1802, France and Britain agreed to end hostilities under the Treaty of Amiens.

 However, many problems persisted between the two sides, and implementing the treaty became increasingly difficult.
-The British government resented having to return the Cape Colony and most of the Dutch West Indies to the Batavian Republic.
+The British government resented having to return captured colonies to France and the Batavian Republic under the terms of the Treaty of Amiens.
 Napoleon was angry that the British refused to abandon the island of Malta.
-The tense situation only worsened when Napoleon sent an expeditionary force to restore French authority and slavery in Saint-Domingue.
+The tense situation only worsened when Napoleon sent an expeditionary force to restore French authority in the colony of Saint-Domingue.
 In May 1803, Britain declared war on France.